 Leslie Talbot THOMPSON1,2 was born on 10 October 1959.3 Parents: Gary Jon THOMPSON and Marion DIXON.

 Lewis Tobias THOMPSON1,2 was born on 7 April 1890 in Belford Twp, Aurora Co., SD.
-He died on 27 November 1963.
+He died on 27 November 1963 at the age of 73.
 Parents: Oskar(Asbjørn Torkellson Hammersmark) THOMPSON and Elsie Christine JONASDTR.

 Spouse: Alma Christena OLSON.
 Alma Christena OLSON and Lewis Tobias THOMPSON were married on 28 June 1918.